Generic measure preserving transformations and the closed groups they generate

 where the sum is taken over all good permutations of $D(x)$ and $N$ is the number of good permutations of $D(x)$.
-It is clear that ${\widetilde f}\in \widetilde{L^2}(\mu)$.
-The conclusion that $f\to {\widetilde f}$ is a Hilbert space map follows from Lemma~\ref{L:basper} and the invariance of $\mu$ under good homeomorphisms of $C_x$.
-The equivariance of the map $f\to {\widetilde f}$ is a consequence of Lemma~\ref{L:sym}. \end{proof}
+It is clear that ${\widetilde f}\in \widetilde{L^2}(\mu)$; in fact, \eqref{E:averd} specifies the same element of $\widetilde{L^2}(\mu)$ regardless of which representative $F$ of $f$ is chosen as long as it fulfills \eqref{E:repfu}.
+Thus, the map \eqref{E:mapd} is well defined.
+The conclusion that \eqref{E:mapd} is a Hilbert space map follows from Lemma~\ref{L:basper} and the invariance of $\mu$ under good homeomorphisms of $C_x$.
+The equivariance of the map \eqref{E:mapd} is a consequence of Lemma~\ref{L:sym}. \end{proof}